sictweb/dps945/graded-work/moves-project-webapi-specs.md

 #### Role

 A role is a string identifier, used to describe a fairly large number of user accounts that share a common access- or use-oriented goal in your app.
 For example, "employee", "customer".
 Or, "manager", "administrator", "clerk".
 Or, "student", "faculty", "staff".
-Or, "developer", "userAccountManager", "tester".
+Or, "contentEditor", "developer", "userAccountManager", "tester".

+> What roles do you think we need for this app?

 In an app, a very limited number of roles should be defined, perhaps as few as five or less.
 Roles are intended to be coarse-grained, and to broadly define or capture a category of user accounts.